simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 periods are short and do not cross a file boundary, so you can just avoid them when testing the accounting equation.

-If they do cross a file boundary, fix that by splitting the transaction into two transactions using a pending account, as in
+If they do cross a file boundary, or are inconveniently long, fix that by splitting the transaction into two transactions which use a pending account, as in
 <https://hledger.org/hledger.html#close-and-balance-assertions>.

 ### 5. Unbalanced postings